 The type of map you’re using can significantly influence data usage.
 Standard maps are less data-intensive compared to Satellite and Terrain views, which use high-resolution images and more detailed data.
 Satellite view uses high-resolution images to give you a detailed view of your surroundings.
 A quick 10-minute session can use up to 30 MB of data.

-Reducing data consumption
+How to reduce data consumption

-1. Download maps offline
+1. Download maps to view offline

 2. Avoid satellite view